Willys MB: Interbellum tests, and formulating the need for a standardized, 4×4, quarter-ton

-In 1937 Marmon-Herrington presented five 4x4 Fords, and American Bantam (previously American Austin) once again contributed — delivering three Austin derived roadsters in 1938.
-The U.S. Army itself had also built an experimental light, low-profile scout and gun mover, the Howie-Wiley Machine Gun Carrier, ordered by General Walter Short, then Assistant Commander of the Army's Infantry School at Fort Benning, Georgia, and built by Captain Robert G. Howie and Master Sergeant Melvin C. Wiley.
-Completed in April 1937, with a driver and a gunner laying prone, operating a .30 caliber machine gun, the vehicle was nicknamed the "belly flopper".
+In 1937, Marmon-Herrington presented five 4×4 Fords, and American Bantam (previously American Austin) once again contributed, delivering three Austin-derived roadsters in 1938.
+The U.S. Army itself had also built an experimental light, low-profile scout and gun mover, the Howie-Wiley machine gun carrier, ordered by General Walter Short, then Assistant Commander of the Army's Infantry School at Fort Benning, Georgia, and built by Captain Robert G. Howie and Master Sergeant Melvin C. Wiley.
+Completed in April 1937, with a driver and a gunner lying prone, operating a .30 caliber machine gun, the vehicle was nicknamed the "belly flopper."

+In France, the project has already been developed and put into production since 1937.
+The Laffly V15 can be considered the French Jeep.
+One thousand two hundred of these four-wheeled vehicles were produced before the debacle of 1940.